Kansas Geological Survey, Mineral Resources Circular 7, originally published in 1937

 In the Dancinger well north of Beardsley, Rawlins County, a little water has been encountered in sandy shale 200 feet above the base of the Pierre.

 Niobrara chalk--The Niobrara chalk is about 750 feet thick along Smoky Hill River, but it thins toward the Nebraska State line.
 [Elias, M. K., Geology of Wallace County: State Geological Survey of Kansas, Bull.
-18, 1931, pp. 35-37.]
-Interpretation of the most reliable well logs of RaWlins and Decatur counties and surrounding area, indicates that here the Niobrara is only about 3OO feet thick.
+18, 1931, pp. 35-37, available online] Interpretation of the most reliable well logs of RaWlins and Decatur counties and surrounding area, indicates that here the Niobrara is only about 3OO feet thick.
 In the northeastern part of Sheridan County its thickness, based on interpretation of well logs, increases to about 400 feet and it also apparently increases to the northeast in Nebraska, where reliable data on a well south of Campbell, Franklin County, indicate a thickness of Niobrara chalk ot 415 feet.
 [Condra, Schramm, and Lugn, Deep Wells of Nebraska: Nebraska Geol.
 Survey, Bull.
 4, 2d ser., 1931, pp. 215, 216.]

 Smoky Hill chalk member--In Rawlins and Decatur counties, this upper chalk member of the Niobrara formation is about 250 feet thick.
 In the eastern part of Decatur County, no differention between the Smoky Hill chalk and the underlying Fort Hays limstone can be made from the drillers' logs.